viant/endly/README.md

 <a name="exectuincontrol"></a>

 ## Workflow execution control:

-By default workflow run all specified task, where each task once started executes sequentially all it actions, unless they flag as Asyn execution.
+By default, workflow run all specified task, where each task once started executes sequentially all it actions, unless they flag as 'asyn' execution.

-Each action has ability to control its execution with
+Each action can control its execution with

 **Action level criteria control**

 Each action has the following fields to control conditional execution:

-1. RunCriteria: criteria that check is action is eligible to run
+1. RunCriteria: criteria to check if an action is eligible to run
-2. SkipCriteria: in case actions are grouped by TagID, skip criteria will skip remaining action in the current group to continue in the next group.
+2. SkipCriteria: criteria to check if the whole group of actions by TagID can be skipped, continuing execution to next  group
 3. Repeatable control

 ```go
     type Repeatable struct {